-For Google Chrome, click the options menu at the top right corner of your browser, and choose “Settings”, as the below screenshot.
+For Google Chrome, click the options menu at the top right corner of your browser, and choose “Settings”, as the next screenshot.

 Now, you will get the settings page, and you need to scroll down and click on “Advanced Settings.”

-Then, click on “Content Settings” in the privacy section, as the below screenshot.
+Then, click on “Content Settings” in the privacy section, as in the following screenshot.

 You will get a pop-up window with options and a list of settings, just click on “All cookies and site data.”

 Now, search for “Dropbox” in the search box, at the top of the pop-up, and delete all the entries that include the word “Dropbox”.
 Next, save the two windows to apply the changes.

 Finally, visit Dropbox again, and you will be able to log in this time.
 It’s a cookie issue and you need to clear your browser data the next time, or simply, use this method to remove the cookies manually, you will need the same thing every time you get an error.

 They should work on this problem and fix it as soon as possible.
 People who save important data and backups in their accounts, and need to have access all the time without errors.